ChronoBro/ChronoBro.github.io/CV.markdown

 ## Conferences/Talks and Awards:

 **2020**
-Heavy Ion Discussion at Argonne National Laboratory
+Invited Talk at Argonne National Laboratory (ANL) Heavy Ion Discussion
 _A Crack in Nuclear Mirror Symmetry_

-Nuclear and Particle Physics Colloquium at Massachusetts Institute of Technology _A Crack in Nuclear Mirror Symmetry_
+Invited Talk at Massachusetts Institute of Technology (MIT) Nuclear and Particle Physics Colloquium
+_A Crack in Nuclear Mirror Symmetry_

 **2019**